imperorrp/sorcery-ui/PLAN.md

 - [ ] Transition to a shareable URL structure (`/editor/:id`).
 - [ ] Begin design of a plugin-based architecture for third-party extensions.

+### Miscellaneous:

+- [ ] Move the dock to a bar on the left of the screen.
+- [ ] Display relevant Tailwind modifiers/utilities based on a brief AI call with info on what the user wants in natural language passed to the AI.
+With an optional "see all" button to just show the user everything.

 ## 4. Current Status & Progress

 **Phase 0: ✅ COMPLETED**